sguizard/cutler_et_al/README.md

-# Serum microRNA Profiles Identify French Bulldogs Requiring BOAS Surgery
+# Serum microRNA Profiles Identify French Bulldogs Requiring Airway Surgery

 miRNA have been identified through the analysis of short read sequences using the pipeline nf-core/smrnaseq.
 Results have been classified based on their existence in the mirbase database.